Skip to Content

 Smoked Cincinnati Chili Recipe

 If you’ve never tried Cincinnati Chili, now is the time!
 This unique play on traditional chili features the spicy bold flavors of cinnamon, nutmeg, and allspice in the mix along with all of the chili flavors you are used to.
-Another fun twist in this Smoked Cincinnati Chili Recipe is that this chili is typically no-bean, and served over a plate of hot spaghetti with cheddar cheese and onions on top.
+Another fun twist in this Smoked Over The Top Cincinnati Chili Recipe is that this chili is typically no-bean, and served over a plate of hot spaghetti with cheddar cheese and onions on top.

 Smoked Cincinnati Chili Recipe